WPGH-TV: WKJF-TV

 WKJF-TV was one of two UHF stations to start in Pittsburgh in 1953, the other being WENS on channel 16, which operated at much higher power.
 UHF stations' signals performed poorly in rougher terrain.
-Though Pittsburgh had only one pre-freeze and very high frequency station, WDTV on channel 2, much of the city could receive a second VHF station, WJAC-TV on channel 6 from Johnstown.
+Though Pittsburgh had only one pre-freeze and very high frequency (VHF) station, WDTV on channel 2, much of the city could receive a second VHF station, WJAC-TV on channel 6 from Johnstown.
 These stations could be received by any set, unlike WENS and WKJF-TV, which required converters to view on many VHF-only sets.
 On July 2, 1954, the station left the air indefinitely, expressing hope of returning if Congress did something to alleviate the plight of UHF stations; it lost $1 million in its operational history.
 WENS remained on air but struggled to get sponsors despite carrying popular network shows.

 A Cleveland mail-order distributor expressed interest in buying WKJF-TV in 1955; he would have renamed the station WDAV and run it for the benefit of disabled veterans.
 The deal never came to fruition as the owners waited for the UHF situation to change.
 Rumors circulated that the group putting together Pittsburgh's new VHF station on channel 11 was interested in the property.
 The call sign on the channel 53 permit was changed from WKJF-TV to WAND-TV on March 13, 1961; the WAND letters had belonged to a Reeves-owned station in Canton, Ohio.
 The antenna was dismantled in 1962 and replaced with a new FM antenna for the co-located radio station; the former television facility was leased to another tenant.